ddbj/www/_bioproject/submission-e.md

 {% include image.html url="books/hbp-04.jpg" caption="Submit BioProject" class="w450" %}

-The "OVERVIEW" tab continue to display submitted content.
-Updates will not be reflected in the "OVERVIEW" tab.

 ## Accession number  {#accession-number}

 A BioProject accession number with prefix PRJDB is automatically assigned to the submitted project.